-- In order to comply with and in order to assess compliance with applicable laws, rules and regulations, and internal policies and procedures.
+- In order to comply and assess compliance with applicable laws, rules and regulations, and internal policies and procedures.

-- To help us improve our services and products.
+- To help us improve our products and services.

-- To understand feedback on our services and products and to help provide more information on the use of those products and services quickly and easily.
+- To request feedback on our services and products and to help provide more information on the use of those products and services quickly and easily.

 H. Maintain our business processes